 Well activities fall under two general categories: well testing and long-term monitoring (LTM).
-SNL WIPP monitoring activities are controlled by the MTL/PI.
-Monitoring of a particular well begins when a P-T gauge is placed in a well and ends when it is removed.
-Well testing begins when the test equipment (e.g., pump) is installed and ends when the equipment is removed; this includes any reconfiguration activities needed for the well test to work properly.
+SNL monitoring activities are controlled by the MTL/PI.
+Monitoring of a particular well begins when a P-T gauge is installed in a well and ends when the logging is deemed complete and the gauge is removed.
+Well testing, described in TP 03-01, "Test Plan for Testing of Wells at the WIPP Site", begins when the test equipment (e.g., pump) is installed and ends when the equipment is removed; this includes any reconfiguration activities needed for the well test to work properly.
 During a well test, the well is under the control of the PI or Well Test Lead (WTL).
 After a well test is completed, monitoring typically resumes and control of the well reverts back to the MTL/PI.